STAT545-UBC-hw-2018-19/hw01-ShuxianFan/README.md

 I also go by Trinity and yes it comes from the movie [*The Matrix*](https://en.wikipedia.org/wiki/The_Matrix). :joy:

 ### :smirk_cat: Major
-I studied in Financial Mathematics for two years and decided to transfer to UBC to change my major.
+I studied in Financial Mathematics before I decided to transfer to UBC to change my major three years ago.
 Statistics was my second choice but it turns out to be the passion I found.

 ### :heart_eyes_cat: Things I Enjoy